 3. MyFitnessPal: Calorie Counter – Best fitness health app

-I recommend MyFitnessPal to anyone who wants to keep fit and do away with munching all the cabs in the world.
+I recommend MyFitnessPal to anyone who wants to keep fit and do away with munching all the carbs in the world.
 It helps you achieve this through a combination of routines, including daily workouts, meal plans, daily step plans, and mindful motivations.

 MyFitnessPal helps you set up a daily calorie intake, steps, and weight loss goals to start.
 You can leverage its meal planner to input food recipes for meals.
 I also admire its meal scanning functionality, which lets you scan the bar code on food to get its calorie count.